 “And it came to pass in those days that a decree went out from Caesar Augustus that all the world should be registered.
 So all went to be registered, everyone to his own city.” — Luke 2:1, New King James Version.

 ‘Registered’?
 How strange to find that word in the Bible at a time like this!
-And how ironical that our present-day Caesars have also decreed that all the citizens of India be registered!
+And how ironic that our present-day Caesars has also decreed that all the citizens of India be registered!
 It’s remarkable how little things change over the millennia – tyrants keep trying to exert inordinate control, and the poor keep continuing to suffer because of it.

 I continue reading.“Joseph also went to the city of Bethlehem, to be registered with Mary, his betrothed wife, who was with child.
 And she brought forth her firstborn son, and wrapped him in swaddling clothes, and laid him in a manger because there was no room for them in the inn.” — Luke 2: 4-7

 Also Read:India is Entering a New Dark Age